slvr123/slvr123/README.md

 - 👋 Hi, I’m @slvr123, MY name is Sean Silver Allata, and I am currently a student of BS Computer Science on Technological Institute of the Philippines - QC.
-- 👀 I’m interested in Full Stack coding and as well as Web Development.
+- 👀 I’m interested in Full Stack coding, Data Science and as well as Web Development.
 - 🌱 I’m currently learning react js, and improving my skills in oop in java.

 - 📫 How to reach me : @allataseansilverong@gmail.com, seanallata (twitter and ig)
-- 😄 Pronouns: he/him

 <!---